 July 23, 2010

-This document updates the Congressional Budget Offices (CBOs) November 2005 paper The Role of Immigrants in the U.S. Labor Market.
+This document updates CBO's November 2005 paper The Role of Immigrants in the U.S. Labor Market.
 That earlier report included data through 2004; this update, the first of several on various aspects of immigration, incorporates data through 2009.
 It focuses on the growing number of foreign-born workers, the countries from which they have come, their educational attainment, the types of jobs they hold, and their earnings.
-In keeping with CBOs mandate to provide objective, nonpartisan analysis, this report makes no recommendations.

 Among members of the foreign-born labor force in the United States in 2009, about half came to this country before 1994.
 In 2009, 40 percent of the foreign-born labor force was from Mexico and Central America, and more than 25 percent was from Asia.